-New Year's Day Martin Luther King Day President's Day Memorial Day Labor Day Veteran's Day Thanksgiving Day Juneteenth Independence Day 2 Floating Holidays The day following Thanksgiving Day Christmas Day
+New Year's Day Labor Day

+Martin Luther King Day Veteran's Day

+President's Day Thanksgiving Day

+Memorial Day Native American Heritage Day

+Juneteenth Christmas Day

+Independence Day 2 Floating Holidays

 - 2. If one of the holidays above is celebrated on an employee's regularly scheduled day off, the employee shall receive eight (8) hours of annual leave; provided, an employee assigned to work ten (10) hour shifts shall receive ten (10) hours of annual leave.
-The employee may elect to receive eight (8) hours of pay at their base hourly rate of pay in lieu of the eight (8) hours of vacation leave, or ten (10) hours of pay at their base hourly rate of pay if the employee is assigned to work ten (10) hour shifts. - 3.
-Except as provided in subsection 4 below, if an employee elects to work on one of the above holidays (upon prior notification with KCSO supervisor), the employee, in lieu of receiving the holiday off with pay, shall receive eight (8) hours of annual leave, or ten (10) hours of annual leave if the employee is assigned to work ten (10) hour shifts, and shall receive their regular rate of pay for each hour actually worked on such holidays.
-The employee may elect to receive eight (8) hours of pay at their base hourly rate of pay in lieu of the eight (8) hours of annual leave, or ten (10) hours of pay at their base hourly rate of pay if the employee is assigned to work ten (10) hour shifts. - 4.
+The employee may elect to receive eight (8) hours of pay at their base hourly rate of pay in lieu of the eight (8) hours of vacation leave, or ten (10) hours of pay at their base hourly rate of pay if the employee is assigned to work ten (10) hours of pay at their base hourly rate of pay if the employee is assigned to work ten (10) hours of pay at their base hourly rate of pay if the employee is assigned to work ten (10) hour shifts. - 3.
+Except as provided in subsection 4 below, if an employee elects to work on one of the above holidays, the employee, in lieu of receiving the holiday off with pay, shall receive eight (8) hours of annual leave, or ten (10) hours of annual leave if the employee is assigned to work ten (10) hour shifts, and shall receive their regular rate of pay for each hour actually worked on such holidays.
+The employee may elect to receive eight (8) hours of pay at their base hourly rate of pay in lieu of the eight (8) hours of annual leave, or ten (10) hours of pay at their base hourly rate of pay if the employee is assigned to work ten (10) hours of pay at their base hourly rate of pay if the employee is assigned to work ten (10) hours of pay at their base hourly rate of pay if the employee is assigned to work ten (10) hours of pay at their base hourly rate of pay if the employee is assigned to work ten (10) hour shifts. - 4.
 If an employee is required to work on one of the following holidays:

-New Year's Day

-Memorial Day

-Independence Day

-Veteran's Day

-Thanksgiving Day

-Day after Thanksgiving

-Christmas Day

-the employee, in lieu of receiving the holiday off with pay, shall receive eight (8) hours of annual leave, or ten (10) hours of annual leave if the employee is assigned to work ten (10) hour shifts, and he/she shall be paid at the following premium rates:
+New Year's Day Memorial Day Independence Day Veteran's Day Thanksgiving Day Native American Heritage Day Christmas Day the employee, in lieu of receiving the holiday off with pay, shall receive eight (8) hours of annual leave, or ten (10) hours of annual leave if the employee is assigned to work ten (10) hour shifts, and he/she shall be paid at the following premium rates: